JoyFlickTeam/joyflick/README.md

 - [ ] Users can add a game review post
 - [ ] Users can search for games or other users
 - [ ] Users can view a detailed page about a game and see user reviews
-- [ ] Users can view a feed of recent reviewed games
+- [ ] Users can view a feed of recently released games
 - [ ] Users can view user profiles with that user's game reviews
 - [ ] Users can view and post comments on game reviews